-Those who had previously resigned to a lifetime of battling the chronic Hepatitis C virus finally have hope.
-The newer, direct-acting antiviral medications have broken through the 50th percentile barrier of Hepatitis C treatment success.
-While the new drugs currently boast over a 95 percent chance of viral eradication, their extremely high price tags make them grossly restrictive.
+Those who had previously resigned to a lifetime of battling the chronic Hepatitis C virus have hope.
+While the new drugs currently boast over a 95 percent chance of viral eradication, their extremely high price tags can make them grossly restrictive.
 Despite their astronomical cost, an analytic model has determined that the Hepatitis C all-oral drug regimens are an economically sound investment.

 Hepatitis C Medication Evolution

 Previous to 1989, Hepatitis C had yet to be identified and was merely known as Non-A Non-B Hepatitis.
 Below is a general timeline for the more prominent medications used to fight the Hepatitis C virus and their effectiveness:

 - 1991 – Although this type of interferon had a low success rate, the Food & Drug Administration (FDA) approved Intron A (interferon alfa-2b), the first treatment for Hepatitis C.

 - 1998 – Used alongside interferon alfa-2b, ribavirin is approved by the FDA for treating Hepatitis C.

 - 2001 and 2002 – Slight improvements were made to interferon and ribavirin medications, but the treatment success rate remained at or below 50 percent.
 Side effects were often severe.

 - 2011 – To be added to pegylated interferon and ribavirin therapy, first generation triple therapies were approved by the FDA; namely boceprevir and telaprevir.
 Treatment success rates began to pass the 50 percent mark, but not without some challenging side effects.